Deer and Roads

 The Forestry Commission is involved with a national project on this issue called Deer Aware; trying to build an overview on the incidents of deer collisions across the whole country.
 The aim is to assess the effectiveness of preventative measures like signs and fences and assist with mitigation.
 Find out more by visiting the national deer awareness website www.deeraware.com

-If you need to report road traffic incidents involving deer that you see or incidents of dead deer on the highway you should contact Lincolnshire Police or RSPCA.
+If you need to report road traffic incidents involving deer that you see or incidents of dead deer on the highway please do not contact us, you should contact Lincolnshire Police or RSPCA.
+Call 101 unless the deer is on the carriage way or in a dangerous position then you should call 999.

 If you hit a deer while driving then you should prioritise keeping yourself and anyone with you safe.
 Park your car in the nearest safe place and put on your hazard warning lights, positioned to warn other road users if it is safe to do so.
 Call 999 for an ambulance if anyone is injured and the Police.